How Much Does It Cost to Set Up a Trust? A 2026 Guide

 Being thorough means looking beyond the initial document fees.
 For a trust to work, you must transfer your assets into it—a process called “funding.”
 This step is critical; an unfunded trust is essentially an empty box that does nothing to avoid probate.
 There can be minor costs or administrative tasks associated with retitling your home, bank accounts, and other assets in the name of the trust.
 You should also plan for potential future costs to amend your trust if your life circumstances change.
 With a will, the biggest “hidden” cost is probate itself.
 The initial savings of creating a will can be quickly erased by the legal and court fees your estate will face later.
 Understanding the full scope of trust administration helps you see the complete financial picture.

-How a Trust Can Save You Money in the Long Run
+How a Trust Can Actually Save You Money

 It’s easy to get sticker shock when you first compare the upfront cost of a trust to a will.
 A trust does require a larger initial investment.
 But thinking about your estate plan only in terms of its initial cost is like buying a car based solely on the sticker price without considering fuel efficiency, insurance, or maintenance.
 The real value of a trust becomes clear when you look at the long-term financial picture.